Frequently Asked Questions

 With this, you will have no utilities in your name and will not have to worry about who’s name to put certain bills in.
 This alleviates late monthly payments that could harm your credit rating.
 We want you to focus on being a student!

-STARTING IN 2022, THE UTILITY FEE IS $695.00 PER PERSON, PER SEMESTER.
+THE UTILITY FEE IS $895.00 PER PERSON, PER SEMESTER.
 THIS INCLUDES YOUR PARKING (WHICH WAS PREVIOUSLY A SEPARATE CHARGE), IF NEEDED.
 THERE IS NO DISCOUNT IF YOU DO NOT NEED PARKING.

-For those that would like a parking spot and/or parking pass, we require that a parking form be completed prior to move in day.
-The details of the due date of this form, as well as the form itself, will be emailed to you over the summer, before your lease start date.
+For those that would like a parking spot and/or parking pass, we require that a parking form be completed with your lease.

 Q. What about Insurance?